vboyev-MSFT/defender-docs/exposure-management/Qualys-data-connector.md

 ## Troubleshooting the Qualys data connector

-Some common issues that may come up when configuring the Qualys connector.
+Some common issues that might come up when configuring the Qualys connector.

 ### Temporary connection error or temporary connectivity issues (401 or 409) upon trying to connect